vazhka-dolya/katarakta/README.md

 You can also easily create your own translations!
 Go to the `ExampleLanguage` folder in the `lang` folder to learn more.

 **Why does it have a Color Code Converter?**\
-I don't know why I have added that and it will be gone in the next minor update (2.1.0).
+I don't know why I have added that.
+It will be gone in the next minor update (2.1.0) and is already gone in [Public Test 4](https://github.com/vazhka-dolya/katarakta/releases/tag/vpt4).

 **Do you know about SM64 Eye Changer from ImCodist?**\
 As you probably guessed by seeing this question here, yes.\